Reservoir Hill, Baltimore: Mount Royal

 A section of Reservoir Hill is known as Mount Royal.
 It is just across North Avenue from Bolton Hill and close to the Jones Falls.
 It is generally more expensive and contains very well preserved homes.
 A portion of this has been declared the Mount Royal Terrace Historic District by Baltimore City.

 Notable residents

 Writer Gertrude Stein lived in Reservoir Hill for a short period of time on Linden Avenue, near Whitelock Street in what is also called the David Bachrach House.

 Pulitzer Prize winning poet Karl Shapiro was born on Brooks Lane in Reservoir Hill.
 Shapiro was appointed the fifth Poet Laureate Consultant in Poetry to the Library of Congress in 1946.

-Soviet spies Alger Hiss and Whittaker Chambers lived in the area.
+Soviet spy Whittaker Chambers and suspected spy Alger Hiss lived in the area.
 Hiss grew up on 1427 Linden Avenue.
 Chambers lived on Mount Royal Terrace just prior to his defection from the Soviet Underground in April 1938.
 Earlier in the 1930s, he lived on Eutaw Place.
 Spy photographer Felix Inslerman worked for Chambers and lived on Callow Avenue.